 First, the GRE is no longer a second-tier test in the eyes of business schools.
 Every one of the top 15 business schools now accepts the GRE as a component of their applications.
 And if a business school accepts either test, it must treat them as functionally equivalent because anything that a university shares publicly about itself in its own literature is legally binding.
 In fact, not only is the GRE now on equal footing with the GMAT with respect to admissions criteria, but it is rapidly dominating the market.
 According to U.S. News & World Report, less than half of admitted applicants to top business schools submitted a GMAT score in 2018.

 Furthermore, the GMAT is only accepted by business schools, while the GRE is accepted by business schools and almost every other kind of graduate program in America.
 This is an important consideration if you’re either (a) interested in applying to a joint-degree program (i.e., MBA/MPP, MBA/MFA, etc.), or (b) interested in enrolling not in the immediate future, but further down the road.
 Since test scores are valid for five years, many students sit for a graduate entry exam right out of undergrad, while they’re still used to standardized testing.
 Taking the GRE gives you optionality if your focus changes in the years ahead.
+And hey, even GregMat has GRE content now.

 Second are the tactical advantages of taking the GRE.
 I have worked in the test prep industry for sixteen years and taught every standardized test under the sun.
 Simply put, I think the GRE is easier than the GMAT.
+This is true for all GRE sections.

 The GMAT’s verbal section contains many more critical reasoning problems than does the GRE’s verbal section.
 In fact, only approximately 6% of all GRE verbal problems have a logic component.
+There is no GRE to GMAT conversion chart to compare the whole test, but that’s pretty telling.

 Additionally, half of the GMAT’s quantitative section is comprised of logic-heavy data sufficiency problems, widely considered to be the most challenging question type on the entire test.
 On the other hand, less than 1% of the GRE’s quantitative section is constituted by data sufficiency problems.
 Odds are, you won’t even see one such problem on the day of the test.
+The rudimentary GRE calculator is supposed to be enough to solve every problem.

 So unless you’re one of the lucky few who seem to be wired for this kind of thinking, why subject yourself to an additional (and unnecessary) difficulty?
 The truth is that the test is hard enough as it is.
+How the GRE is scored doesn’t even differ much in spite of it being a much easier test.

 |University||College||GMAT or GRE?||Median Score – GMAT||Median Score – GRE|